blakecaldwell/fluidmem/README.md

 ## Citations

-For any derivative works of FluidMem, including publications, please include a reference to the [FluidMem paper on arXiv](https://arxiv.org/abs/1707.07780):
+If you find FluidMem useful for any academic research, please include a reference to the [FluidMem paper on arXiv](https://arxiv.org/abs/1707.07780):
-Caldwell, Blake, Youngbin Im, Sangtae Ha, Richard Han, and Eric Keller.
+> Caldwell, Blake, Youngbin Im, Sangtae Ha, Richard Han, and Eric Keller.
 "FluidMem:

-Memory as a Service for the Datacenter." arXiv preprint arXiv:1707.07780 (2017).
+> Memory as a Service for the Datacenter." arXiv preprint arXiv:1707.07780 (2017).

 ## Prerequisites
 * Linux kernel > 4.3 with remap patches ([custom kernel](https://github.com/blakecaldwell/userfault-kernel/tree/userfault_4.20-rc7))